Not sure what an EORI number or what means for your business post-Brexit?

-At an EU level, it is only possible to validate if an EORI number is valid, which means it is in the right format and has been issued to an organisation.
+At an EU level, it’s only possible to validate if an EORI number is valid, which means it’s in the right format and has been issued to an organisation.

 Is an EORI number required for postponed VAT accounting?

-No – and yes.
-VAT is a separate system compared to customs tariffs, which are covered by EORI numbers.
+Effectively, yes you do, even though VAT is a separate system compared to customs tariffs, for which EORI numbers are required.

-However, to apply postponed VAT, a customs declaration must be completed when goods are received into the UK, and the customs declaration needs the EORI number.
+However, to apply the new postponed VAT accounting system, a customs declaration must be completed when goods are received into the UK.

 Additionally, you need your EORI number to access the monthly postponed VAT report that shows what you currently owe.